DataDog/chaos-controller/docs/grpc_disruption.md

 ## Current User Features

 You can disrupt any number of endpoints on a server through this disruption.
-You can also apply up to 100 disruptions (not recommended as this isn't a realistic usecase), and you can specify what percentage of the requests should be affected by each alteration.
+You can also apply up to 100 disruptions per endpoint (not recommended as this isn't a realistic usecase) and specify what percentage of the requests should be affected by each alteration.
 You cannot configure the disruption to have percentage requirements which total over 100%, and if you do not include percentages, the Chaos Controller does its best to split the unclaimed portion of requests equally across your different desired alterations.

 ## Motivation